Md1Haji/full_stack_assessment_skeleton/docs/README.md

 ### Steps Taken:
 1. **Created user Table**:

-- Columns: username (Primary Key), email
+- Columns: id (Primary key), username , email
 - This table stores unique user information, ensuring each user is represented only once.
-- Created home Table:
+-
+2. **Created home Table**:

-- Columns: home_id (Primary Key), street_address, and other relevant home attributes.
+- Columns: id (Primary Key), street_address, and other relevant home attributes.
 - This table stores unique home information.

-- Created user_home Junction Table:
+-
+3. **Created user_home_relationship Junction Table**:

-- Columns: user_id, home_id
+- Columns: id (Primary Key), username(Foreingn key), home_id(foreign key)
 - Established a many-to-many relationship between users and homes by using foreign keys to reference the user and home tables.
   Populated the Tables:

-- Migrated data from the original user_home table into the newly created tables, ensuring all relationships were preserved.
+- Migrated data from the original user_home_relationship table into the newly created tables, ensuring all relationships were preserved.
-- Created SQL Script:

 - Created 99_final_db_dump.sql to reflect all changes, ensuring the database transitions from its initial state to the normalized structure.\